FREE Consultation!

 Three simple tests:

-1. Tug test: Gently lift a corner of sod.
-If it resists strongly, roots are anchored.
+1. Tug test: Gently lift a corner of the sod.
+If it resists strongly, the roots are anchored.

 2. Growth test: You should see fresh, vibrant new blade growth between mowings.